cloudnativegeo/cloudnativegeo.org/content/blog/20240730-fiboa-converters.md

 # Make your field boundaries more useful with fiboa

-In May we discussed the [fiboa ecosystem](https://cloudnativegeo.org/blog/2024/05/fiboa-the-ecosystem/) and mentioned that there is a new converter tool, which can take non-fiboa datasets and help you turn it into fiboa datasets.
+In May we discussed [fiboa](https://cloudnativegeo.org/blog/2024/04/introducing-fiboa/) and the [fiboa ecosystem](https://cloudnativegeo.org/blog/2024/05/fiboa-the-ecosystem/) and mentioned that there is a new converter tool, which can take non-fiboa datasets and help you turn it into fiboa datasets.
 Back then we had 5 very similar datasets converted.
 In the meantime, we’ve converted additional datasets and improved the converter tool.
 Today, we’d like to give an update on the status and show how easy it is for you to make your field boundaries more useful by converting and providing them in a “standardized” format.

-Seven persons are currently working on creating more than 40 converters:
+Seven people are currently working on creating more than 40 converters:

 - ~20 converters are fully implemented and [easily usable](https://pypi.org/project/fiboa-cli/)
 - ~20 converters are currently in development and [available in a draft version](https://github.com/fiboa/cli/pulls)